rvcgeeks/Python-Django-101/README.md

 1) getting introduced to the framework
 2) getting to know django project directory structure

-Next 45 min : Hands on : simple login
+Next ~45 min : Hands on : simple login
 3) Start coding a simple login application
 4) Understanding the sessions
 5) Importance of input validation in login system

--- Break -- 5-10 min

-Next 50 min
-6) Adding a simple chart from csv in django.
-7) Creating Tables in django

 ### Day 2: (Monday  26/10/2020 from 4 pm)